Samsung Galaxy Tab A 9.7

 The Samsung Galaxy Tab A 9.7 is a 9.7-inch Android-based tablet computer produced and marketed by Samsung Electronics.
-It belongs to the mid-range Samsung Galaxy Tab A series, which also includes an 8.0-inch model, the Samsung Galaxy Tab A 8.0.
+It belongs to the mid-range "A" line, which also includes an 8.0-inch model, the Samsung Galaxy Tab A 8.0.
 It was announced in March 2015, and subsequently released on 1 May 2015.

 History

 The Galaxy Tab A 9.7 was announced together with the smaller Galaxy Tab A 8.0 in March 2015.

 Features

 The Galaxy Tab A 9.7 is released with Android 5.0 Lollipop.
 Samsung has customized the interface with its TouchWiz software.
 As well as the standard suite of Google apps, it has Samsung apps such as S Planner, WatchON, Smart Stay, Multi-Window, Group Play, Multi-user mode, SideSync 4.0.
 The S-Pen models are also equipped with the S-Pen suite found in the Samsung Galaxy Note series.

 The Galaxy Tab A 9.7 equipped models are available in WiFi-only and 4G/LTE & WiFi variants.
 Storage ranges from 16 GB to 32 GB depending on the model, with a microSDXC card slot for expansion up to 512 GB.
 It has a 9.7-inch TFT LCD screen with a resolution of 1024x768 pixels and a pixel density of 132 ppi.
 It also features a 2 MP front camera without flash and a rear-facing 5.0 MP AF camera without flash.